 A Home for Christmas Day.
 Consider fostering a dog for a local rescue.

-If a long term fostering opportunity is not doable for your family, check with your local shelter.
+If a long-term fostering opportunity is not doable for your family, check with your local shelter.
 Some animal shelters will allow families or volunteers to bring home a dog for the holiday.

 If your Chihuahua is dog friendly, visit the local shelter with him to see if there is a dog who could come home with you to have a home for Christmas Day.

-This gives a shelter dog a break from kennel life, and introduces him to potential adopters (your guests).
+This gives a shelter dog a break from kennel life and introduces him to potential adopters (your guests).

 Be sure to share pictures of him enjoying celebrating Christmas and trying Christmas treats on social media to help him find a home; unless you decide to adopt him!

 Help Dogs In Need.
-If bringing a dog home for Christmas is not possible, considering donating towards the care of an adoptable dog, or sponsoring the adoption fee of an adoptable dog early in December.
+If bringing a dog home for Christmas is not possible, consider donating towards the care of an adoptable dog, or sponsoring the adoption fee of an adoptable dog early in December.